 GeneCards Summary for NELFE Gene

 NELFE (Negative Elongation Factor Complex Member E) is a Protein Coding gene.
-Diseases associated with NELFE include Macular Degeneration, Age-Related, 1.
-Among its related pathways are HIV Life Cycle and Formation of HIV elongation complex in the absence of HIV Tat.
+Diseases associated with NELFE include Hiv-1 and Macular Degeneration, Age-Related, 1.
+Among its related pathways are Formation of HIV elongation complex in the absence of HIV Tat and HIV Life Cycle.
 GO annotations related to this gene include nucleic acid binding and RNA binding.

 UniProtKB/Swiss-Prot for NELFE Gene